Interns FWCAC Programming & Exhibition Internships

-U.S. National Deadline: Ongoing – Located in the heart of Fort Worth’s Cultural District, the Fort Worth Community Arts Center is a longstanding venue known for hosting diverse events, visual arts galleries, and theatre performances.
+U.S. National Deadline: Open Until Filled – Located in the heart of Fort Worth’s Cultural District, the Fort Worth Community Arts Center is a longstanding venue known for hosting diverse events, visual arts galleries, and theatre performances.
 Currently, the Arts Center is seeking an energetic, driven, and computer savvy intern for the upcoming academic semester.

-This internship is a good steppingstone into the field of arts administration where one will have the opportunity to engage closely with artists and the community on a range of special projects.
-The Programs and Exhibition intern will work under the direct supervision of the Fort Worth Community Arts Center’s Programs and Exhibition Manager.
+This internship is a good steppingstone into the field of arts administration where one will have the opportunity to engage closely with the community and a range of special projects.
+The Programs and Exhibitions intern will work under the direct supervision of the Arts Center’s Programs and Exhibition Manager.
 The intern’s responsibilities will include the installation/de-installation of our galleries, updating various websites and media postings, assistance in the creation of gallery contracts, and working with the Arts Center’s artists and guests.

 To apply, please attach to an e-mail a cover letter and CV/resume.
 Send all documents to firstname.lastname@example.org.
 Also, please let us know that you saw this announcement on “ArtDeadline.Com”.